Wilson Fittipaldi Júnior: Personal life

 Born on Christmas Day 1943, Wilson Fittipaldi Jr was the elder son of prominent motorsports journalist and radio commentator Wilson Sr (of Italian origin) and his wife Juzy (of Russian origin), who both raced production cars shortly after the Second World War.
 Wilson Sr was also responsible for the first Mil Milhas race in 1956, in São Paulo, having been inspired by the 1949 Italian Mille Miglia.
 Wilson Jr is often referred to as 'Wilsinho' ("Little Wilson", cf. Rubens Barrichello's occasional nickname of Rubinho or footballer Ronaldinho) or 'Tigrão'.
 He unsurprisingly became a keen motorsports enthusiast from an early age.

-Wilson Fittipaldi was the older brother of CART champion and double Formula One world champion Emerson Fittipaldi.
+Fittipaldi was the older brother of CART champion and double Formula One world champion Emerson Fittipaldi.
 Like Jimmy Stewart and Ian Scheckter he remained in the shadow of his younger and more illustrious sibling in top-level motorsport.
 He married Suzy.
 He was the father of former CART, Formula One and NASCAR driver Christian Fittipaldi and has a daughter, Roberta.

-Wilson Fittipaldi Júnior suffered a cardiac arrest on 25 December 2023, his 80th birthday.
+Fittipaldi suffered a cardiac arrest on 25 December 2023, his 80th birthday.
 According to his wife, during dinner he choked on a piece of food and the resulting lack of oxygen resulted in the cardiac arrest.
 He was resuscitated and subsequently admitted to a hospital where he was sedated and intubated.
 He died in São Paulo on 23 February 2024.